melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 to generate a JavaScript such as `{name: "Carl"}`, where the `age` key doesn’t appear.

-The `@bs.deriving abstract` attribute exists to solve this problem.
-When present in a record type, `@bs.deriving abstract` makes the record definition abstract and generates the following functions instead:
+The `@deriving abstract` attribute exists to solve this problem.
+When present in a record type, `@deriving abstract` makes the record definition abstract and generates the following functions instead:

 - A constructor function for creating values of the type
 - Getters and setters for accessing the record fields

-`@bs.deriving abstract` effectively models a record-shaped JavaScript object exclusively through a set of (generated) functions derived from attribute annotations on the OCaml type definition.
+`@deriving abstract` effectively models a record-shaped JavaScript object exclusively through a set of (generated) functions derived from attribute annotations on the OCaml type definition.